 The timeline and process was not posted online prior to the consultations.
-According to the former PH-OGP Point-of-Contract Patrick Lim, when the consultations for the third action plan started in September 2014, this requirement did not yet exist since the OGP consultation guidelines came into force in early 2015.
-This likely explains why the preparations for the development of the third action plan were not formalized (i.e., without rules or mechanics on how the consultations would be conducted, the methods of generating proposals and how the inputs from the consultation would be taken into account), as observed by Nino Versoza of INCITEGov.
-Schedules of consultations, however, have been made public through different channels, such as social media and the government website.
+According to the former PH-OGP Point-of-Contract Patrick Lim, when the consultations for the third action plan started in September 2014, this requirement did not yet exist since the OGP consultation guidelines came into force in early 20152.
+This likely explains why the preparations for the development of the third action plan were not formalized (i.e., without rules or mechanics on how the consultations would be conducted, the methods of generating proposals and how the inputs from the consultation would be taken into account), as observed by Nino Versoza of INCITEGov3.
+Schedules of consultations, however, have been made public through different channels, such as social media and the government website4.

-The PH-OGP Secretariat and the Budget Advocacy Group (BAG), through INCITEGov, which convened other consultation fora during the action plan development phase, ensured invitations were sent out to participants with a two-week advance notice.
+The PH-OGP Secretariat and the Budget Advocacy Group (BAG), through INCITEGov, which convened other consultation for aduring the action plan development phase, ensured invitations were sent out to participants with a two-week advance notice.
 The invitees were identified through readily accessible channels: networks of CSOs who are in the Steering Committee, CSOs identified by agencies involved in OGP and through the National Anti-Poverty Commission (NAPC), a policy oversight commission on anti-corruption that has institutionalized representation of 14 basic sectors.
 The PH-OGP Secretariat generally let the CSOs in the Steering Committee invite other CSOs that would participate.
-Nino Versoza of INCITEGov shared that INCITEGov invited other groups from varied political persuasions, including those that were anti-government, but these groups did not participate.
+Nino Versoza of INCITEGov shared that INCITEGov invited other groups from varied political persuasions, including certain opposition groups, but these groups were not receptive5.

-As a response to the recommendation from the previous IRM report, there were more intensified efforts to create awareness about OGP.
-The Philippine government organized good governance events, including a briefer on OGP.
+As a response to the recommendation from the previous IRM report, there were more intensified efforts to create awareness about OGP and to involve more stakeholders.
+The Philippine government organized good governance events, including a briefer on OGP6.
 Government media also published press releases on awards received from OGP for several open government initiatives in the country.
+A representation from the academe was also formalized in the Steering Committee.